 Most of the users care about the speed of fetching.
 This speed depends on two main features that we will briefly cover.
 First one is the technology that their torrent client uses.
 There are many technologies for downloading like Aria2, Transmission or Tixati.
 You as an end user cannot influence which technologies Putdrive uses and most of the torrent downloaders protect their technology (to prevent their competitors from using the same technology).
 The other important thing is called seeds.

 Seeding is an act that is unique to torrenting and it stands for an action when users who have already completed downloading of your file (and thus they are the providers of the torrent for BitTorrent network) share parts of this file back to you.
 The number of seeds is the main factor that plays the biggest role when it comes down to the fetching speed.
 Downloading from fewer sources is slower than having a sea full of friendly people sharing with you.
 This also means that it is impossible to download a torrent without any seeds.

 Seeds mean speeds

 Please, allow us to summarise our experience with Putdrive.
 We experienced a solid and simplistic torrent downloader.
 We liked how much content you can actually download with it.
-The issues with converting our video files, lack of advanced features (like FTP/SFTP or SmartTV) and design that is not mobile friendly are the main cons of their service.
-Their small storage space that can not be upgraded is also frustrating but these points could be easily changed and then we will rate this service higher.
+The issues with converting our video files, lack of advanced features (like FTP/SFTP or SmartTV) and design that is not mobile-friendly are the main cons of their service.
+Their small storage space that can not be upgraded.
+It is also frustrating but these points could be easily changed and then we will rate this service higher.
 We rate it as four stars out of five.